walder/Skynet-IADS/README.md

 SkynetIADSSamSite.AUTONOMOUS_STATE_DCS_AI
 ```

-SAM Site will go dark if it looses connection to IADS (default behaviour for EW radars):
+SAM Site or EW radar will go dark if it looses connection to IADS (default behaviour for EW radars):
 ```lua
 SkynetIADSSamSite.AUTONOMOUS_STATE_DARK
 ```